Bat Habitat Map

-Always remember to be respectful of bat habitats.
+When visiting, always remember to be respectful of bat habitats.
 Leave sites as you find them.
 Caves and mines are not to be disturbed in winter when bats are resting.
 Decontamination protocols need to be followed year-round, sodesinfect your gear to prevent cross contamination, and prevent fungal growth.

-These are my favorite products found on Amazon, for when visiting sites where bats live.
+These are my favorite products found on Amazon, when visiting sites where bats live.
 These products are focused in caves and caverns but are also adecuate for hard to reach sites on mountains.

 - Tontron Hiking Climbing Caving Helmet: When walking in small spaces its always a good idea to protect your head.

 - Ledlenser, iH5R High Power LED Professional Headlamp, Rechargeable or AA Alkaline Batteries, Compact, Lightweight, Multiple Helmet Mounting Options: This lights are reliable and light, perfect for a walk in a cave, where you need your hands free.

 - TBMPOY Men's Outdoor Quick-Dry Lightweight Waterproof Hiking Mountain Pants: When visiting a cave it is always important to take long pants.
 This are for climbing and perfect for a cave visit.